Children missing from home

 Missing from home video

-We demanded that children who run away get someone to talk to when they come back.
+For 25 years we've been demanding that children who run away get someone to talk to when they come back.
 To talk about why they went missing and what would stop them doing it again.

 How many people missing children have we helped?

 Return Home Interviews have been completed nationally in the UK since their introduction

 young people have accessed our Missing from Home services since we started providing them

 Why does a child want to run away?

 Why does a child run away?

 When a child goes missing or runs away we need to stop and listen.
 Too often, when they are found, they're sent home without question.
 But we need to understand why they went missing so it doesn't happen again.